talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

     IntegrationApi apiInstance = new IntegrationApi(defaultClient);
     String integrationId = "integrationId_example"; // String | The custom identifier for this profile, must be unique within the account.
+    Boolean profile = true; // Boolean | optional flag to decide if you would like customer profile information in the response
-    Object profile = null; // Object | optional flag to decide if you would like customer profile information in the response Object referrals = null; // Object | optional flag to decide if you would like referral information in the response try {
+    Boolean referrals = true; // Boolean | optional flag to decide if you would like referral information in the response Boolean coupons = true; // Boolean | optional flag to decide if you would like coupon information in the response try {
-      CustomerInventory result = apiInstance.getCustomerInventory(integrationId, profile, referrals);
+      CustomerInventory result = apiInstance.getCustomerInventory(integrationId, profile, referrals, coupons);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling IntegrationApi#getCustomerInventory");